-A bank card is not the same as a credit card.
+A debit card is not the same as a credit card.
 To start with, your credit card looks different as it is embossed.
-It also works differently to your bank card.
+It also works differently to your debit card.
 Read on for a summary of the differences.

 The unique features of your credit card

 - Your payments do not leave your account straight away.